box/box-typescript-sdk-gen/docs/emailAliases.md

 ### Arguments

 - userId `string`
   - The ID of the user.
-  - Used as `user_id` in path `path` of the API call
+Example: "12345"
 - requestBody `CreateUserEmailAliasRequestBodyArg`
-  - Used as requestBody for the API call
+  - Request body of createUserEmailAlias method
 - headers `CreateUserEmailAliasHeadersArg`
-  - Used as headers for the API call
+  - Headers of createUserEmailAlias method

 ### Returns